jezarah/full-stack-template-part-2/README.md

 # FullStack Template Tutorial Part 2: API Endpoints and User Authentication

 This repo corresponds to a [Tutorial](https://jezziecodes.com/blog-posts/fullstack-template-project-tutorial-p2-api) that goes through the process of creating a Fullstack template project step by step.
-To see the complete frontend and backend template see the full-stack-template-complete repo.
+To view the complete fullstack template (frontend and backend) see the full-stack-template-part-3 repo.

 ### Steps to run this project: